xelatihy/yocto-gl/docs/yocto_gl.md

     bbox3f bbox;
     uint32_t start;
     uint16_t count;
-    uint8_t isleaf;
+    bvh_node_type type;
     uint8_t axis;
 }
 ~~~

 BVH tree node containing its bounds, indices to the BVH arrays of either
-sorted primitives or internal nodes, whether its a leaf or an internal node,
+sorted primitives or internal nodes, the node element type or internal node,
 and the split axis.
 Leaf and internal nodes are identical, except that
 indices refer to primitives for leaf nodes or other nodes for internal
 nodes.
 See bvh_tree for more details.
 This is an internal data structure.

 - Members:
     - bbox:      bounding box
     - start:      index to the first sorted primitive/node
     - count:      number of primitives/nodes
-    - isleaf:      whether it is a leaf
+    - type:      type of node
     - axis:      slit axis